 Welcome to Memorial

 Congratulations on your appointment.
 We hope that your career with us will be long and rewarding.
 In order to assist you we have prepared this Guide for New Faculty which contains a brief overview of Memorial, information for those arriving from outside of Canada or outside of Newfoundland and Labrador, information on documentation and healthcare, a checklist for when you arrive on campus, and a section on Starting Your Career at MUN.
 As well we introduce you to some of our newest members of faculty and librarians.
-If you have any questions that we do not deal with in this guide, please contact us at firstname.lastname@example.org and we will do our best to assist you.

 A Brief Overview of Memorial

 Memorial is the only university in the province of Newfoundland and Labrador.
 It consists of 4 campuses, namely the St. John’s campus, the Marine Institute, Sir Wilfred Grenfell College in Corner Brook, and the Harlow campus in England.
 Memorial University College was established in memory of the Newfoundlanders who lost their lives in active service in the First World War, and later recognition was extended to the province’s war dead of the Second World War.
 The college was officially opened on September 15, 1925 on the Parade Street Campus, with an enrolment of 55 students.
 The College was elevated to university status in one of the first pieces of legislation passed after Newfoundland joined Confederation in 1949.

 The management, administration, and control of the property, revenue, business and affairs of the university are vested in the Board of Regents.
 Academic matters are the responsibility of the Senate.
 For a list of the members of the Board of Regents, see Board of Regents and for the Senate of the University, Senate(pdf).